0xProject/0x-docs/docs/0x-swap-api/guides/accessing-rfq-liquidity/how-to-integrate-rfq-liquidity.md

 ### Quote Validation

-Whenever a Swap API client specifies a `takerAddress` in their [`/quote`](../api-references/get-swap-v1-quote.md) request, the API will validate the quote before returning it to the client, avoiding a number of possible causes for transaction reverts.
-(For more details, see "[How does `takerAddress` help with catching issues?](/developer-resources/faqs-and-troubleshooting#-troubleshooting)")
+Whenever a Swap API client specifies a `takerAddress` in their [`/quote`](/0x-swap-api/api-references/get-swap-v1-quote) request, the API will validate the quote before returning it to the client, avoiding a number of possible causes for transaction reverts.
+For more details, see "[How does `takerAddress` help with catching issues?](/developer-resources/faqs-and-troubleshooting#-troubleshooting)"

-However, given that a `takerAddress` is required in order to obtain RFQ liquidity, and given that this requirement subverts the optionality of the quote validation feature, the implementation of RFQ introduced a new query parameter to the `/quote` resource: `skipValidation`.
+However, given that a `takerAddress` is required in order to obtain RFQ liquidity, and given that this requirement subverts the optionality of the quote validation feature, the implementation of RFQ introduced a new query parameter to the `/quote` endpoint: `skipValidation`.
 When this parameter is set to `true`, quote validation will be skipped.
-While validating even RFQ quotes is a best-practice recommended default, skipping validation can be useful in certain circumstances, such as when experimenting with a new maker integration deployment.
+While validating even RFQ quotes is a best-practice recommended default, skipping validation can be useful in certain circumstances, such as when experimenting with a new maker integration deployment or [when the `takerAddress` refers to a smart contract](/0x-swap-api/guides/accessing-rfq-liquidity/how-to-integrate-rfq-liquidity#note-for-smart-contract-integrations).

 ### Note for Smart Contract Integrations

 One particular circumstance in which it may be necessary to skip quote validation is that in which the `takerAddress` refers to a smart contract.
-In this case, the validation of the quote by the 0x API could fail due to a lack of asset balances in the contract's account.
+In this case, the validation of the quote by the Swap API could fail due to a lack of asset balances in the contract's account.
 In order to avoid such a validation failure, simply avoid validation, by specifying `skipValidation=true` in the query string of your `/quote` request.

 ### Excluding Liquidity Sources

 When requesting a quote from the Swap API, clients can choose to have the API [exclude specific liquidity sources](/0x-swap-api/api-references/get-swap-v1-quote#excluding-liquidity-sources).

 At this time, RFQ liquidity is considered by the Swap API to be included within the `0x`/`Native` liquidity group.
-(In the API's interface, it's referred to as `0x`, but in the [underlying routing logic at the protocol-level](https://github.com/0xProject/protocol/blob/4f32f3174f25858644eae4c3de59c3a6717a757c/packages/asset-swapper/src/utils/market_operation_utils/types.ts#L38) it's referred to as `Native`, referencing as either works in the system).
+In the API's interface, it's referred to as `0x`, but in the underlying routing logic at the [protocol-level](https://github.com/0xProject/protocol/blob/4f32f3174f25858644eae4c3de59c3a6717a757c/packages/asset-swapper/src/utils/market_operation_utils/types.ts#L38) it's referred to as `Native`.
+Referencing as either works in the system.

 ```
 # Example request using the excludedSources=0x flag